TheNinth7/evcc-garmin/README.md

 - `logo_evcc`: The logo shown at the bottom of the screen.
 Typically set to 65% of `icon_xtiny`.
 - `deviceType`: Enables special handling for older devices that either do not support glances or use the tiny glance.
 Can be omitted for newer models.
 See the section on [`drawables*.xml`](#2-drawablesxml) for more details.
 - `fontMode`: A comment indicating the font sizing mode used by the app for this device (e.g., `"vector"`, `"static"`, or `"static-optimized"`).
-- `devices`: (Only in resolution-based entries) A comment listing the devices this resolution mapping applies to.
+- `devices`: A comment listing the devices this entry applies to.

 <br>